 The Cotswolds offer some of the best walks in England.
-The quaint village of Uley and its enchanting valley and breathtaking hill fort are no exception.
-Offering serene country paths, lush woodland and fantastic views, the Uley and Uley Bury walk will take your breath away (literally and figuratively).
+The quaint village of Uley and its enchanting valley and breathtaking hills are no exception.
+Offering serene country paths, lush woodland and spectacular views, the Uley to Uley Bury and Cam Long Down walk will take your breath away (literally and figuratively).

 Walk difficulty: Intermediate